 DORA Metrics started with three researchers who wanted to define software delivery performance and develop a revolutionary model to help tech organizations improve it.
 Dr. Nicole Forsgren, Gene Kim, and Jez Humble co-founded DORA, a startup that would be the basis for redefining how the tech industry looks at performance.

-DevOps Research and Assessment was founded to study and measure what it takes for DevOps teams to become top performers.
+DevOps Research and Assessment was founded to study and measure what it takes for development teams to become top performers.
 Taking this concept further, the ultimate goal of this endeavour was to identify” a valid and reliable way to measure software delivery performance,” as Jez Humble himself, one of the original researchers of DORA, puts it.
 The researchers also wanted to develop a model that would identify the specific capabilities teams could leverage to improve software delivery performance in an impactful way.

 To this effect, DORA first conducted studies for three years, between 2014 and 2017, and then used data from tens of thousands of industry professionals to come up with predictions of performance outcomes (by 2021, this number was up to 32,000 respondents to the study).
 Dr. Nicole Forsgren, Gene Kim, and Jez Humble would then use the collected data to identify an algorithm that could predict performance outcomes and indicate which areas to focus on to get the most impact on improving DevOps performance.
 These conclusions were published in the annual State of DevOps Report.
-In time, the report became an industry benchmark for software delivery performance, and it gives tech organizations a measure of what they should strive for to have top-performance teams and stay relevant in the very competitive market.
+In time, the report became an industry benchmark for software delivery performance, and it gives tech organizations a measure of what they should strive for to have top-performance development teams and stay relevant in the very competitive market.

 Even when you have all the data at hand, implementing change at an organizational performance level is no easy task, and the founders of DORA suggest that doing this dramatically and suddenly is the wrong way to go about it.
 Instead, they propose using an individualized approach based on an analysis of the particularities of each organization.
 In other words, no one-size-fits-all model can be applied to every organization with resounding success regarding software delivery performance.
 DORA Metric encourages using personalized improvement models based on exact data and the experience of industry practitioners.
 This concept perfectly illustrates why there was a need for specific software development performance metrics to identify exactly what DevOps team performance is made of – to improve something, you first need to define, identify, and measure it accurately.